HumanCellAtlas/dcp-community/charters/DataBrowser/charter.md

 * Provide for download of selected files from the Data Store via the UI and/or HCA DCP Command Line Interface (CLI).
 * Provide facilities to save, view, share, update, and delete search queries on a per-user basis.
 * Provide facilities to utilize the Date Store Collections Service to save, view, list, share and delete the query results from a search query.
-* Provide a facility to pass search results to the Matrix Service.
+* Provide a facility to pass search results to the Expression Matrix Service.
 * Provide a facility to pass search results to Analysis Applications.
 * API documentation for portable, cloud-neutral RESTful APIs for faceted search of DCP data.